thatsyogeshjjr/Lunaris/README.md

         Leaflet.js or Mapbox for regional visualizations

 ### Report Generation
-- PDF/CSV:
-  reportlab or pdfkit for PDF
+- PDF/CSV: reportlab or pdfkit for PDF
-  pandas.to_csv() for CSV export

 ### AI, transformers, Models
 - **Decision Tree Classifier**:  for predicting suitable crop based on parameters like K,N,pH,etc.